pcroland/pptu/README.md

   -h, --help             show this help message and exit -v, --version          show version and exit
-  -t, --trackers ABBREV  tracker(s) to upload torrents to (required) -a, --auto             upload without confirmation -s, --skip-upload      skip upload
+  -t, --trackers ABBREV  tracker(s) to upload torrents to (required) -f, --fast-upload      only upload when every step is done for every input -nf, --no-fast-upload  disable fast upload even if enabled in config -a, --auto             upload without confirmation -s, --skip-upload      skip upload
 ```